 Every day more than 415 billion searches occur on Google.
 What happens behind a search engine when looking for something on the net?
 These three components will help you understand it better.

 When a person uses a search engine to resolve a concern, either on Google, Yahoo! or Bing – to name the most popular – hundreds of millions of virtual interactions occur internally to find a response in seconds.

 These are the three basic functions that define the operation:

 The crawlers or web spiders are software robots that handle trace files and browse hundreds of billions of pages found on the Web.
-Usually this is determined by tracking the keywords that make the searches of search engine users, a factor that varies second by second: according to Moz, only 30% of searches performed on search engines like Google, Bing or Yahoo! corresponds a generic words and phrases.
+Usually, this is determined by tracking the keywords that make the searches of search engine users, a factor that varies second by second: according to Moz, only 30% of searches performed on search engines like Google, Bing or Yahoo! corresponds generic words and phrases.
 The remaining 70% are usually random.

-Once the information indexed, the search is responsible for evaluating the content, structure and other factors – publication date, number and duration of visits, number of backlinks (links to external reference), origin of those backlinks, among others – each of the stored files to determine its relevance.
-According to this assessment the search engine gives it an order of importance to each of the files found, so that when a user performs a search to find the best results ever.
+Once the information indexed, the search is responsible for evaluating the content, structure and other factors – publication date, number and duration of visits, number of backlinks (links to an external reference), the origin of those backlinks, among others – each of the stored files to determine its relevance.
+According to this assessment, the search engine gives it an order of importance to each of the files found, so that when a user performs a search to find the best results ever.